griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 date: 0001-02-01
 ---

 Before we proceed, it may be beneficial to review some central concepts and themes in the realm of genomics and computational biology.
 Here we provide a very brief overview of core tennents of these disciplines as it pertains to this course.
-We also introduce the demonstration datasets used throughout the subsequent modules.
+We will also introduce the demonstration datasets used throughout the subsequent modules.

 ***
 ### Central Dogma
+Lets start with the core tennant of genomics, the central dogma:

 {% include figure.html image="/assets/Central_Concepts/central_dogma.png" position="right" %}